Bush2775/Chief117/README.md

 Two different use cases are available.
 To use the script against a sample packet capture, the following command should be given in the command line: zeek -r [name of file] [name of script]

+Included are results of running the scripts against the sample pacekt capture.